AlbertSabirzianov/docker_cmd/README.md

 q, ESC       -- exit
-h            -- message with all available commands s            -- save the selected object to a tar archive: if no objects are selected - the object on which the cursor is located is saved, otherwise all selected objects are saved
+h            -- message with all available commands s            -- save the selected object to a tar archive: if no objects are selected - the object on which the cursor is located is saved, otherwise all selected objects are saved i            -- inspect the selected images or containers in json file: if no objects are selected - the object on which the cursor is located is saved, otherwise all selected objects are inspected
 ```